-- Other facilities in the northern Perth Basin, including the Mondarra Gas Storage Facility and Beharra Springs Gas Processing Plant, are run by other operators.
+- Other facilities in the northern Perth Basin, including the Mt Horner Oil Field, Mondarra Gas Storage Facility and Beharra Springs Gas Processing Plant, are run by other Operators.

 Gas production involves the controlled transport of natural gas flowing from the underground rock formations through the well heads and on to the processing facility via flowlines and pipelines.

 In an actively operating gas well, a wellhead located on the surface maintains control of the well and the well is pressure-tested to ensure that it is safe.
 The wellhead contains barriers, valves and seals that allow the pressure of the well and the flow of fluids to be controlled at the surface.
 The control mechanism on top of the well is often called a ‘Christmas tree’.

 The well is then connected to infrastructure, either a flowline or pipeline, so that the gas can be transported to the production facility and then on to markets via a pipeline.
 A flowline carries unprocessed hydrocarbons from the well to a processing facility, whereas a pipeline carries processed fluids.

 Once the gas reaches the production facility, it goes through a series of treatment processes to ensure it has the correct characteristics the gas purchaser requires.

 After treatment the gas is transported to markets via a pipeline.
 This requires either building a new pipeline or connecting to an existing pipeline.
 Most MEPAU pipeline routes are buried underground allowing farming and other land uses to continue.
 Burying the pipe also minimises the visual impact.